rimutaka/posts/Covidpocalipse/covidpocalipse.md

 #### Collaboration tools

 There is plenty of good advice about collaboration tools for remote teams on the Internet.
 Read [here](https://www.collaborationsuperpowers.com/tools/), [here](https://www.producthunt.com/newsletter/4285) and [here](https://www.zdnet.com/article/remote-working-101-professionals-guide-to-the-tools-of-the-trade/).
-[ProductHunt](https://www.producthunt.com) is a good place to look for what others are using.
-[Capterra](https://www.capterra.com/web-conferencing-software/) can be a starting point for your research, if you can cut through the noise of paid listings and fake reviews.
+[ProductHunt](https://www.producthunt.com) and [Capterra](https://www.capterra.com/web-conferencing-software/) are good starting points in search for new tools.

 > It does take time to find a set of tools that works for you.